 Konmari is the Japanese art of decluttering, made famous by author and professional organizer Marie Kondo.
 The method can be challenging because it forces you to examine what you own by holding every item in your hands (or touching it) and determining how much joy it brings you.
 If you are a diehard Konmari practitioner, you let go of everything you own that does not serve a high purpose (shelter, warmth, food, security) and doesn’t spark true joy.

 I have written extensively about decluttering and organizing.
 I’m by no means an expert, but I do have lots of other areas of the home you might want to look into as well.
 We started our Konmari journey in the master closet and then moved on to decluttering the kitchen.
-If you want to see more about the entire series, check out this decluttering and organizing page here.
+UPDATE: I also recently did a specific Declutter Konmari on my Belts & Scarves.